| |

 Now that you’ve read up on all three islands, you’ve probably got a feeling as to which one sounds best to you.
 But in case you’re still having a tough time making a decision, here’s some more info:

-Siesta Key has the best beach (sand!!!) hands down UNLESS you like to shell.
-The sand is like white sugar (quartz) and it’s because it has 0 shells in it.
-That’s why it’s so beautiful but you might be disappointed if you’re hoping to stroll the beach looking for shells.
+Siesta Key has the best beach (sand!!!) hands down UNLESS you like shelling.
+The sand is like white sugar (quartz, and it’s because it has 0 shells in it.
+It’s SO beautiful, but you might be disappointed if you’re hoping to stroll the beach looking for shells.

-Best Oceanfront Restaurants?
-Anna Maria Island, Longboat Key or Siesta Key?
+Best Oceanfront Restaurants: Siesta Key vs Anna Maria Island vs Longboat Key

-Best Grocery Store?
-Anna Maria Island, Longboat Key or Siesta Key?
+Best Grocery Store: Siesta Key vs Anna Maria Island vs Longboat Key

 Longboat Key has a SUPER nice Publix (the prepared food section is amazing).
 Anna Maria Island also has a Publix on the north end, but there’s not a major grocery store on Siesta Key.

 Longboat Key is really the only island with what I would consider a true resort…the Resort at Longboat Key Club.
+Plus that new St. Regis is coming soon!
 Otherwise, you’re looking at condos and vacation rentals pretty much everywhere.

 P.S.
 If you want to follow along on my travel adventures in real time, you can follow me on Instagram (@caitylincoln).
 My post captions are full of travel tips and I have a ton of story highlights and videos with great info.
 And share my account with your travel loving friends!
 Your support really helps me keep this blog running!